 The Hanesbrands Theatre lobby can be configured to accommodate as many as 150 guests.

 Convenient paid parking is available in the paved lot across the street from the Milton Rhodes Center for the Arts.
-Event Parking is available for $3, and Daily Parking is available for $5.
-There are several additional parking garages located within walking distance.
+For current rates and payment options, visit intothearts.org/parking.
+Additionally, there are several public garages located within walking distance from our campus.

 Concessions are available for purchase before performances and during intermission for events in Hanesbrands Theatre, Reynolds Place Theatre, and Mountcastle Forum.
 Selection includes popcorn, candy, sodas, water, wine, and beer.
 Concessions are permitted inside theatre venues unless otherwise noted.
 All concessions proceeds benefit Arts Council of Winston-Salem & Forsyth County.

-Arts Council venues are delighted to provide accessible accommodations and services for guests with disabilities.
-Hanesbrands Theatre offers assistive listening devices upon request.
-For specific accessibility requests, email firstname.lastname@example.org.
+Arts Council is delighted to provide accessible accommodations and services for guests with disabilities.
+Hanesbrands Theatre and Reynolds Place Theatre offer assistive listening devices upon request.
+For specific accessibility requests, email email@example.com.